“Our prime purpose in life is to help others and if you can’t help them, at least don’t hurt them.”

 Supporting causes that are close to your heart connects you to something bigger than yourself and allows you to make a real impact on the world.
 There are many organizations, non-profits, and social movements that need the support of mindful and caring individuals.
 Whether you choose to contribute to a grassroots organization in your locality or a global initiative, you’ll find a new sense of meaning in your life and gain a higher perspective on your own issues.
-You’ll gradually come to see that not everything is about you.

 But, don’t go running off to wear your superhero cape just yet!
 There are certain limitations that you need to take into consideration.
 With so many new charities and ideologies emerging all the time, choosing the right ones to support can be tricky.
 How do we know which ones to trust, and which ones to ignore?
 We need to be selective and choose the ones that we can serve best, and that can make the best use of our precious time, money, and skills.

 Here are four simple steps that you can take to find the right causes for you to support: